crazydiver/Set-of-Tasks-15/README.md

-This repository is 4 special people so dont try to understad it.
+This repository is 4 special group of people so dont try to understad it.

 Written using FreePascal(FPC) and PascalABC.NET(ABC)